TypiCal25/Knowledge/Academics/Capstone/Introduction to Cryptography and Cryptanalysis.md

 In earlier times, the security of a scheme was not well defined.
 > If you don't understand what you want to achieve, then how will you know when (or if) you have achieved it.

+A formal definition of security, usually contains two things
+1. A security model
+2. A threat model

 There can be multiple ways to define security when it comes to encryption schemes.
 The **right** one depends on the context.
 1. It should be impossible for an attacker to recover the key.
 2. It should be impossible for an attacker to recover the entire plain-text from the cipher text